 Manage your diet

 There are a few foods that are commonly linked with anxiety and should be consumed with caution if you’re likely to be feeling anxious over the party season.
 December can be a busy month for everyone; catching up with friends, late night shopping and after-work parties can take their toll and often coffee comes to the rescue on more than a few occasions.
 Although coffee itself doesn’t cause anxiety, it does increase your heart rate and cause a jittery feeling which can make anxiety symptoms worse than usual.
 Sugar consumption has a similar effect, so try to avoid eating too many sugary foods if you know it can be a trigger for your mood.
 Interestingly, studies show that eating whole grains can have a positive effects on anxiety sufferers.
 They are rich in magnesium (a deficiency of which may lead to anxiety) and help with the production of serotonin, so try to adding whole grains like oats, quinoa and brown rice to your diet.
+You can find another great article with the top 10 anti-anxiety foods for reducing stress here.

 Complete a mood journal